This page may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 - Add tomato sauce, drained diced jalapenos, chicken stock, and Sazon Goya, Maggi seasoning (if using) and bring to the boil.

-- Lower the heat (low to med-low heat) and simmer covered on low for around 30 minutes.
+- Lower the heat (medium-low heat) and simmer covered on medium-low for between 20 and 30 minutes.
 Check after 20 minutes to see if all the liquid was absorbed, and if not continue for another 10 minutes or until all the liquid was absorbed.

 - Take off the heat, and let sit for around 10 minutes.
-Fluff with a fork and add a bit of salt to taste.
+Fluff with a fork and add salt to taste.
+Enjoy!